Wanda Jackson Sings Country Songs: Content

-Release and reception
+Release and critical reception

 Wanda Jackson Sings Country Songs was originally released in December 1965 on Capitol Records.
 It was the eighth studio album issued in Jackson's career.
 It was first distributed as a vinyl LP, containing six songs on either side of the record.
 In later decades, it was re-issued to digital and streaming sites, including Apple Music.
 The project received a positive review from Billboard magazine in their January 1966 issue.
 Reviewers praised the album's arrangement and highlighted the tracks "My First Day Without You" and "Send Me No Roses".
 Reviewers also said, "The country singer has a good package here, full of songs which are both poetic and tearful."

+Singles

 A total of seven singles were included on the album, most of which were released prior to the album.
 The first single to be released was "Little Charm Bracelet" in February 1961.
 It was followed by "One Teardrop at a Time", which was released in December 1962.
 "Slippin'" was issued as a single in October 1963 and was the first to reach a charting position on any singles survey.
 Spending one week on the Billboard Hot Country Songs chart, "Slippin'" peaked at number 46 in January 1964.

 Jackson's version of "The Violet and the Rose" followed as a single in March 1964.
 The song spent 11 weeks on the Billboard country singles chart and reached a peak position of 36 in June 1964.
 Jackson's version of "Kickin' Our Hearts Around" was then released as a single in January 1965.
 It was followed by "Have I Grown Used to Missing You" in June 1965 and "My First Day Without You" in September 1965.
 Despite having charting singles, the album itself did not reach any charting positions on the Billboard Top Country Albums list.